 Child labour in India

 An estimated 20,000 children work in the mica mines in Jharkhand and Bihar states of India.
 Indian law prohibits children under 14 from working in mines, but this is not monitored in the illegal mining industry.
 These regions produce approximately one-quarter of the world’s total mica production.
 Terre des Hommes Netherlands started a campaign raising awareness of children being labourer in mica mine industry.
 We work on prevention of child labour through awareness raising and keeping children in school, we provide education to child labourers, rescue children where possible and work on better implementation of laws and policies.
 Read more about stopping child labour in Mica mine.

 Sexual exploitation of children in India

 Growth in tourism has both a positive as well as an adverse impact on local communities.
 Development of (religious) tourism without responsibility, accountability and protective measures increases child labour and leads to sexual exploitation of children in the form trafficking, prostitution, child abuse imagery and child-sex tourism.
 All these in turn increase the vulnerability of children to drugs, crimes, HIV/AIDS, and alienation from their communities and families.
 In addition these forms of sexual exploitation lead to physical and mental health damage.

 Terre des Hommes’ programme against sexual exploitation of children in India focuses on sexual exploitation of children in tourism and online sexual exploitation of children, as well as exploitation of children in the name of religion.
 We raise awareness on these issues, rescue children from exploitation as well as work closely together with police and judiciary to arrest and convict perpetrators.
-This programme covers the touristic locations of Goa, Madhya Pradesh, and Odisha.

 Child trafficking and migration in India